nus-cs2103-AY2021S2/ip/docs/README.md

 # User Guide
 Duke is a thing
 ## Features
-* Keep track of various tasks
+### Keep track of various tasks
 * Add a todo task
 * Add a deadline task
 * Add an event task
-* Manage tasks
+### Manage your tasks
 * List out tasks
 * Mark tasks as done
 * Delete tasks
 * Find tasks
 * Add and look up additional information regarding tasks
-### Adding a todo task
-Adds a todo task.

 ## Usage

-### `todo` - Describe action
+### `todo` - Add a todo task

-Describe action and its outcome.
+Adds a task that you are planning to do into your list of tasks

 Example of usage: